-A: You are receiving these materials because you were a shareholder of RenaissanceRe Holdings Ltd. ("RenaissanceRe" or the "Company") as of March 26, 2012 (the "Record Date"), and are entitled to attend and vote at the Annual Meeting to be held at Renaissance House, 12 Crow Lane, Pembroke, Bermuda on May 22, 2012, at 9:00 a.m., Atlantic Daylight Time, or any postponement or adjournment thereof.
+A: You are receiving these materials because you were a shareholder of RenaissanceRe Holdings Ltd. ("RenaissanceRe" or the "Company") as of March 15, 2013 (the "Record Date"), and are entitled to attend and vote at the Annual Meeting to be held at Renaissance House, 12 Crow Lane, Pembroke, Bermuda on May 15, 2013, at 9:00 a.m., Atlantic Daylight Time, or any postponement or adjournment thereof.

-This proxy statement (the "Proxy Statement") summarizes the information you need to know to vote at the Annual Meeting.
-The Notice Regarding the Availability of Proxy Materials (the "Notice"), the Proxy Statement, the Notice of Annual Meeting, and the proxy card are first being made available to shareholders on or about April 12, 2012.
-We have made available with this Proxy Statement our Annual Report to Shareholders, although the Annual Report should not be deemed to be part of the Proxy Statement.
+This proxy statement (this "Proxy Statement") summarizes the information you need to know to vote at the Annual Meeting.
+The notice regarding the availability of proxy materials (the "Notice"), this Proxy Statement, the Notice of Annual General Meeting, and the proxy card are first being made available to shareholders on or about April 5, 2013.
+We have made available with this Proxy Statement our Annual Report to Shareholders, although the Annual Report should not be deemed to be part of this Proxy Statement.